karttur/arduino/_posts/2019/2019-12-02-project-ToF-VL6180X-nano.markdown

 #### Other alternatives

-The post [VL6810X sketch and wiring](../project-ToF-VL6180X/) contains links to alternative sketches that retrieves more information from the VL6810X module.
+The post [VL6810X sketch and wiring - UNO](../project-ToF-VL6180X-uno/) contains links to alternative sketches that retrieves more information from the VL6810X module.